sgong-pdftron/stranger-docs/webviewer/guides/index.md

 title: Integrate to your project
 ---

-WebViewer is designed to view and interact with documents, regardless they are XOD, PDF or Office.
-It contains a viewer to visually

 ## Download WebViewer

 You can download the [latest WebViewer](http://www.pdftron.com/webviewer/download.html).
 Its folder structure is as follows: